 Say hello to Colomba Giacomini – curator of dream closets!
 Born and raised in London, Colomba comes with over a decade of experience in styling, wardrobe consulting and personal shopping and working with marquee labels like Matches.com, Browns and Net-A-Porter.
 Styling, as a concept, may have been restricted to more affluent communities in the past, but social media and digital shopping platforms have made it a lot more accessible for people today.
 Whether its luxury e-commerce sites Farfetch, Matches or Moda Operandi – people can now access luxury at the click of a button.
 The role of a stylist has evolved through the years and continues to adapt to an ever changing industry like retail – Colomba tells you why and how!

-Tune in to The Vue Podcast to listen to her views on what it takes to be a stylist in the retail industry, the role of tech in sourcing inventory for stylists and which brands, in her opinion, are nailing the experiential retail game.
+Tune in to The Retail Podcast by Vue.ai to listen to her views on what it takes to be a stylist in the retail industry, the role of tech in sourcing inventory for stylists and which brands, in her opinion, are nailing the experiential retail game.

 Here’s the transcript, to make your experience easier: